blarghmatey/podcastinit/content/episode32.md

 Date: 2015-11-02
 Category: Episodes
 Tags: Astronomy, Science
+url: erik-tollerud-astropy.html
+save_as: erik-tollerud-astropy.html

+### Summary
+Erik Tollerud is an astronomer with a background in software engineering.
+He leverages these backgrounds to help build and maintain the AstroPy framework and its associated modules.
+AstroPy is a set of Python libraries that provide useful mechanisms for astronomers and astrophysicists to perform analyses on the data that they receive from observational equipment such as the mountain observatory that Erik was preparing to visit when we talked to him about his work.
+If you like Python and space then you should definitely give this episode a listen!

+<iframe id="audio_iframe" src="http://www.podbean.com/media/player/dgxvy-5a5bc7?from=yiiadmin&skin=103&postId=5921735&download=1&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>

 ### Brief Introduction
 - Hello and welcome to Podcast.\_\_init\_\_, the podcast about Python and the people who make it great.